 Naturally.
 The whole idea of having this signup sheet is to get lots of volunteers so we can work as a team and can roster you on for just a few hours, not days (horror), in your chosen field.
 Of course, if you want to spend all convention in the children’s activity room…we’ll recommend a good psychiatrist.

-During the bid process, it’s a bit lower key.
-The main jobs are having a presence at overseas conventions.
-So if you’re overseas, this may be the best way you can help during the bidding process.
-If we win the bid, then we will have to swing into high gear.
 With this world of internet communication, it has become much easier to help organise from a distance.
 However, if you are at at a high organisational level, then it would be very helpful to be able to fly to New Zealand at least once for a meeting to see the venue and meet the people involved.
 If you are in New Zealand, then we would ask that you be willing to fly to the venue location a number of times over the years.

 As for time, there is a high commitment of time in the last year, growing greater towards the convention.
-However, it is intended to be afterhours time, with a team to work with so no one is saddled with all the work.
+However, it is intended to be after hours time, with a team to work with so no one is saddled with all the work.

 If the idea of a Worldcon in New Zealand excites you, and you want to be a part of it, then have I got a page for you!

-First, have a look at the Departments page, and see if any of the jobs interest you.
+First, have a look at the Divisions page, and see if any of the jobs interest you.
 Then go to the Volunteer Form and fill it out to let us know your interests.
 But please take Volunteering seriously.
 Helping run a Worldcon is a commitment, and will require varied amounts of your time, depending on your department, and how close we are to the convention.